telefonicaid/fiware-sth-comet/README.md

  values below.
 Optional.
 Default value: "collection-per-attribute".
 - DB_USERNAME: The username to use for the database connection.
 Optional.
 Default value: "".
 - DB_PASSWORD: The password to use for the database connection.
 Optional.
 Default value: "".
-- DB_HOST: The host to use for the database connection.
+- DB_URI: The URI to use for the database connection.
+This does not include the 'mongo://' protocol part (see a couple of examples below).
 Optional.
-Default value: "localhost".
+Default value: "localhost:27017".
-- DB_PORT: The port to use for the database connection.
-Optional.
-Default value: "27017".
 - DB_NAME: The name of the database to use.
 Optional.
 Default value: "test".
 - FILTER_OUT_EMPTY: A flag indicating if the empty results should be removed from the response.
 Optional.
 Default value: "true".

 For example, to start the STH server listening on port 7777, connecting to a MongoDB instance listening on mymongo.com:27777 and without filtering out the empty results, use:

-<pre> PORT=7777 DB_HOST=mymongo.com DB_PORT=27777 FILTER_OUT_EMPTY=false npm start</pre>
+<pre> STH_PORT=7777 DB_URI=mymongo.com:27777 FILTER_OUT_EMPTY=false npm start</pre>

+On the other hand, in case of connecting to a MongoDB replica set composed of 3 machines with IPs addresses 1.1.1.1, 1.1.1.2, 1.1.1.3 listening on ports 27771, 27772 and 27773, respectively, use:

+<pre> DB_URI=1.1.1.1:27771,1.1.1.2:27772,1.1.1.3:27773 npm start</pre>

 Of special interest is the DATA_MODEL environment variable.
 Currently, the STH component supports 3 possible data distribution models as a way to let us evaluate which of them provides the best performance.
 After running a set of performance tests currently